Updating your Beneficiary Information (active members)

 Click here for regional office information.

-Unlike some other retirement plans you may be used to, PSERS will not automatically pay any death benefits to which you may be entitled to your current spouse.
+Unlike some other retirement plans, PSERS will not automatically pay any death benefits to which you may be entitled to your current spouse.
 Federal pension statutes and Employee Retirement Income Security Act (ERISA) requirements don't apply to governmental plans like PSERS.

-First, PSERS will pay whomever you have indicated on your most recent Nomination of Beneficiaries (PDF) form.
+First, PSERS will pay whomever you have nominated trhough MSS or on your most recent Nomination of Beneficiaries (PDF) form.
 If you don't have a form on file, we will pay your estate and the proceeds will be settled and distributed that way.

 In the event of a divorce, it is particularly important to update your beneficiary.
 Whether your pre-divorce designation of your former spouse remains effective will depend on the date you named your former spouse and the state you live in at the time of your death.